Breast Cancer Screening Program

 Every Woman Is Different.
 Know Your Breast Cancer Risk

-Palms Imaging Center provides you and your doctor with a Breast Care Plan designed just for you.
+Palms Imaging Center provides you and your doctor with a Breast Care Plan as your reliable Ventura Cancer Center in CA that is designed just for you.
 With only a few questions, Palms Imaging Center will check if you are at higher-than-average risk for developing breast cancer.
 For most women, the plan is as simple as an annual mammogram.
 For women at higher risk, the plan may include additional tests and risk-reduction strategies.

 What Are the Risks?